-The 78th Annual General Meeting of the British Guild of Agricultural Journalists will be held on the evening of Thursday, March 25 as part of an online networking and social event for all members.
-See details below the agenda.
+The 79th Annual General Meeting of the British Guild of Agricultural Journalists will be held on Thursday, March 24 at 11.45am as part of a Digital Training Day at The Conference Centre, Bragborough Business Centre, Welton Road, Braunston, Northants NN11 7JG.

-The brief formalities of the annual meeting are an important part of the Guild’s democratic principles, providing opportunities for the elected directors to update members on the financial position of the Guild and initiatives to maintain membership value.
+The brief formalities of the annual meeting are an important part of the Guild’s democratic principles, providing opportunities for the elected directors to update members on initiatives to maintain membership value and also the financial position of the Guild.

 Please note: Only full Members of the Guild may propose, second or vote on any matters put to the meeting.
 Under Guild rules, associate members (Friends, Student Friends, Retired Members and Honorary Members) do not have a vote but may participate in the meeting.